1-877-275-7048|Free delivery — 48 states|20-year warranty on 12ga

 Steel Frame with Wooden Beams Construction.

-Materials: Our Metal Buildings with Living Quarters plans are steel structures with steel or wood frames, because we believe steel is the best material to build, we have designed it with easy installation and minus expenses on decade maintenance as in the case of traditional buildings.
+Materials: Our Metal Buildings with Living Quarters plans are steel structures with steel or wood frames.
+Because we believe steel is the best material to build with, we have designed them with easy installation and minimal expenses on decade-long maintenance compared to traditional buildings.

 Doors & Windows: We have options for garage doors, walk-in doors, and windows, allowing you to partition your space into a garage and living space.
 Doors sizes may range from 72 to 80 inches, and types may include roll-up door sizes of 6×6, 8×7, 9×7 to 10×10.